aiomux/AIOMux/README.md

 # AIOMux.Core

 AIOMux.Core is a modern, extensible .NET library for building, orchestrating, and scaling intelligent agent systems.
-It provides a robust foundation for AI-driven applications, enabling you to compose, chain, and manage agents, integrate LLMs, and extend functionality with plugins and tools—all with a clean, modular architecture.
+It provides a robust foundation for AI-driven applications, enabling you to compose, chain, and manage agents, integrate LLMs, and extend functionality with plugins and tools-all with a clean, modular architecture.

 ## Key Features
 - **Agent orchestration:** Register, compose, and execute agents and agent chains